Detecting Radar Anomalies Like a Meteorologist

-Radar is quite possibly the most sophisticated weather data that is available to everybody and is widely understood throughout the population (even my dad understands it, who knows nothing about weather).
-For the most part, we all know that the colors mean precipitation, with the ‘warmer’ colors, like yellow and red, being of the heavier variety.
-However, what happens when those colors are there and no precipitation is falling?
-This is a problem that meteorologists can face on any given day, because weather radar detects anything of substance in the air.
-Below, I’ve listed some of the most common radar anomalies that can be seen throughout the US, accompanied by image examples:
+Radar is quite possibly the most sophisticated weather data available to everyone and is widely understood throughout the population.
+For the most part, we all know the colors mean precipitation, with ‘warmer’ colors like yellow and red indicatting heavier rain in the summertime.
+However, what happens when the radar shows things popping up with no precipitation falling?
+This is something meteorologists run into on any given day, because weather radar is so sensitive that it can detect any sort of substance in the air.

 Yes, you read that correctly.
-The pulses of energy that the radar emits are so sensitive, that something as small as a grain of dust or an insect, will cause a return on the radar.
-However, this anomaly is extremely useful for meteorological purposes.
-Winds from a sea breeze, or the outflow boundary of a storm, will show up as a line on the screen due to the uniform scatter of dust or insects by the wind.
+The pulses of energy that the radar emits are so sensitive, that something as small as a grain of dust or an insect will cause a return show on the radar.
+However, this anomaly can be extremely useful for meteorological purposes.
+Winds from a sea breeze, or the outflow boundary of a storm, will usally show up as a line or bowing arch, due to the uniform scattering of small particulates from the wind.
 This provides meteorologists with the exact location of a gust front or sea breeze.

 Above left: RadarScope image of a sea breeze in NJ from July 8, 2014, with associated temperatures